sonelrubin/dynamics-365-contact-center/contact-center/administer/configure-salesforce-connector.md

 > [!NOTE]
 > We recommend the following:
 > - Back up the existing data in the Contact and Account tables in Dataverse before you set up the connector to rollback if any data issues occur.
 > - For optimal performance, limit the data size to 10 GB.
-Also, make sure that you have sufficient Salesforce API requests limits to support your data syncing needs.
+Also, make sure that you have sufficient Salesforce API requests limit to support your data syncing needs.

 ## Configure the data connector